inveniosoftware/docs-invenio-rdm/docs/install/index.md

 !!! warning "Linux: Managing Docker as a non-root user & Context Errors"

-    If you encounter errors running
+    If you encounter Docker errors running `invenio-cli services setup`, see our section on [Docker pre-requisites](./requirements.md#docker).
-    `invenio-cli services setup`
-    Make sure you are able to run containers as non-root user:
-    ```console
-    docker run hello-world
-    ```
-    If not please take a look at the following [documentation](https://docs.docker.com/engine/install/linux-postinstall/).

-    if the error persists, take a look at [Docker Contexts](https://docs.docker.com/engine/context/working-with-contexts/).
-    Please make sure to always use the same context when using both Docker from the Terminal and Docker Desktop.

 #### [5.
 Explore InvenioRDM](run.md)